RULES & FAQS

 A. For the current racing season, WORCS WILL NOT be at any tracks that require decibel/sound tests or requirements NOR will spark arrestors be needed at any of the tracks for the current season.

 Q. If my child (under 18) goes to the races with a friend what will they need?

 A. They must have your permission first and a completed minor release.
 You can download the form here.

 Q. Do you have transponders for rent?

-A. Yes, we have transponders available to rent for $10.00 (and a $250.00 deposit.
-To see the entire rental and deposit policy, please click here.) for the entire race weekend.
+A. Yes, we have transponders available to rent for $10.00 if you have your own mounting clip and $15 if you do not at which time you own the clip.
+The rental covers the entire race weekend.
+There is a $300.00 transponder deposit.
+To see the entire rental and deposit policy, please click here.)
 You can purchase transponders online at http://www.mxtransponder.com/

 Note: the previous grey transponders will no longer work.
 The new MyLaps X2 WILL work!